nicovali/linkall-philosophy/src/site/notes/Philosophers/Renaissance Era/Benedictus Spinoza.md

 ## Related Figures

--   [[René Descartes\|René Descartes]] - Spinoza's work in philosophy was heavily influenced by the ideas of René Descartes, and he is often considered to be a major figure in the development of modern philosophy.
+-   [[Philosophers/Renaissance Era/René Descartes\|René Descartes]] - Spinoza's work in philosophy was heavily influenced by the ideas of René Descartes, and he is often considered to be a major figure in the development of modern philosophy.

 ## Books